What's the best engine oil for my car?

 Each carmaker will choose the SAPS level most effective for their engine design and so will choose a different ACEA C rating as appropriate.

 How do I find the correct grade of oil for my car?

 The two best ways to find out the correct grade of oil for your car are to take a look in your car’s owner’s manual, or to give your local main dealer a call.

 By giving your main dealer your vehicle’s registration number, they’ll be able to look your car up on their system and tell you the correct grade in seconds.

 Take a look at the oil container to ensure the information matches up.
 It’s worth noting that some carmakers use their own oil specifications, and may list an acceptable alternative grade or specification that’s more widely available.
 This information will be listed in your car’s handbook.

-If you have any problems, you should call your local main dealer for advice.
+If you have any problems, your local main dealer should be able to give you advice.

 What is synthetic oil?